Aditya1286/Coffee-aur-react/README.md

-# Chai aur React 🚀
+# Coffee aur React 🚀

-This repository contains a basic React application built as part of the "Chai aur React" learning journey.
+This repository contains a basic React application built as part of the "Coffee aur React" learning journey.
 It's designed to help beginners get hands-on with React fundamentals like components, state, and event handling.

 ## 📖 About